On Wenlock Edge (song cycle)

-An earlier version of "Is My Team Ploughing?", for voice and piano, had been performed on 26 January 1909 in a concert sponsored by Gervase Elwes and James Friskin.
+An earlier version of "Is My Team Ploughing?", for voice and piano, had been performed on 26 January 1909 in a concert sponsored by Elwes and James Friskin.

 To Housman's annoyance, Vaughan Williams omitted the third and fourth verses of "Is My Team Ploughing".
 The composer remarked in 1927 or later that he felt “that the composer has a perfect right artistically to set any portion of a poem he chooses provided he does not actually alter the sense”.